Big Garden Birdwatch 2018

 chaffinch-5

 The prize of our time at this hide though was undoubtedly this Greater Spotted Woodpecker.
-Chris spotted him in the trees initially and we watched as he gradually got closer.
+We spotted him in the trees initially and we watched as he gradually got closer.

 woodpecker